chyang913/NightDehazing/README.md

 # NightDehazing

-This matlab code is for "A Variation-based Nighttime Image Dehazing Flow with a Physically Valid
-Illumination Estimator and a
+This matlab code is for the following paper :
+C. -H. Yang, Y. -H. Lin and Y. -C. Lu, "A Variation-Based Nighttime Image Dehazing Flow With a Physically Valid Illumination Estimator and a Luminance-Guided Coloring Model," in IEEE Access, vol. 10, pp. 50153-50166, 2022.
-Luminance-Guided Coloring Model".

 # Requirements